nickbild/local_llm_assistant/README.md

 ## Instructions

-- Write Ubuntu 22.04.3 LTS (64-BIT) to an SD card with the Raspberry Pi Imager software.
+- Write Ubuntu Server 22.04.3 LTS (64-bit) to an SD card with the Raspberry Pi Imager software.
   - Raspberry Pi OS is incompatible with llamafile, unless you are using a Raspberry Pi 5 or build a custom kernel.

 On the Raspberry Pi: